-“so led us to exclude the patella from our analysis despite its visibility in the sagittal images, as it undergoes significant through-plane motion during flexion-extension that is incompatible with our 2D tracking approach.
-In cases where significant thro“ RE2.7 A "semi-automated pipeline" is reported.
+“Despite these advantages, a limitation of the current 2D approach is sensitivity to through-plane motion.
+While the knee motion/loading device was designed to constrain movement to the sagittal plane, this remains a potential source of error as physiological knee flexion and extension is not purely a planar motion.
+This limitation also led us to exclude the patella from our analysis despite its visibility in the sagittal images, as it undergoes significant through-plane motion during flexion-extension that is incompatible with our 2D tracking approach.
+In cases where significant through-plane motion occurs, the bone appearances in the fixed sagittal slice change, resulting in elevated cost function values that indicate compromised tracking accuracy.
+Future work could address this limitation by extending the method to 3D acquisitions.”

+RE2.7 A "semi-automated pipeline" is reported.
 It should be indicated at which points interventions by the examiner are necessary.

+Thanks for seeking clarity.
+We have now clarified on Page 8 at which points intervention by the examiner are necessary for the semi-automated pipeline, as shown below:

-The following text has been added in Page 8 to clarify the semi-automatic nature of the approach: “The semi-automated approach required manual intervention at two stages: one-time optimization of edge detection parameters for the given image contrast and resolution, and manual selection of labeled components representing the bone edges of interest in the reference frame (once per dataset).“
+“The semi-automated approach required manual intervention at two stages: one-time optimization of edge detection parameters for the given image contrast and resolution, and manual selection of labeled components representing the bone edges of interest in the reference frame (once per dataset).”